kaivalya-bachkar/kubernetes/Cluster Administration/RBAC (Role-Based Access Control)/README.md

 kubectl get clusterrolebindingns
 ```

-### To check the permissions of the dev user in the development namespace:
+### To check the permissions of the kb user in the development namespace:

 ```
-kubectl auth can-i get secret --as dev -n development
+kubectl auth can-i get secret --as kb -n development
 ```

 ## Cluster Role Binding